How to Set Your Newborn Up For Lifelong Health (Part Two)

 Ideally, you should breastfeed exclusively for the first year.
 If you are not producing enough breast milk, you may try these tips to help to increase your milk production:

-5. Eat a clean, nutrient-dense diet full of organic fruits, veggies, and pasture-raised and grass fed animal protein.
 Everything your baby eats in the first year of life comes from what you put into your own body.
-You need to make sure you’re getting the vitamins and minerals you both need!
+You need to make sure you’re getting the vitamins and minerals you both need from organic fruits and vegetables, and pasture-raised and grass-fed proteins.
 Non-organic produce and animal products contain a higher concentration of pesticides and heavy metals than organic foods, are frequently GMO, and are less nutrient-dense.
 Conventionally-raised livestock are given hormones and antibiotics, which can affect your baby’s development and kill off the beneficial bacteria that she needs in her body.

 Breast milk is by far the best food you can give your baby, and partial breast milk is better than none at all.
 If you are completely unable to breastfeed, the next best option is breast milk from a donor.
 A friend or family member whom you trust, if they are breastfeeding, can be one great option.
 Try to find someone who has a baby close in age to your own–the composition of breast milk actually changes depending on how long a woman has been lactating.